medusajs/medusa/docs/content/modules/orders/orders.md

 Some of the attributes of the `Order` entity include:

 - `fulfillment_status`: a string indicating the status of the order’s fulfillment.
 Its possible values can determine whether all items have been fulfilled, shipped, or returned.
 - `payment_status`: a string indicating the status of the order’s payment.
-It’s possible values can determine whether the payment of the order has been captured or refunded.
+Its possible values can determine whether the payment of the order has been captured or refunded.
 - `status`: a string indicating the overall status of the order.
 Its values can be:
   - `pending`: this is the default status of the order after it has been created.
   - `completed`: the order is marked as completed.
 A merchant typically marks the order as completed after the order has been fulfilled and paid.